 This describes the current state of the Internet and the polarization of Western society.
 We find ourselves using social media platforms that feed us media that reinforces our current perspectives.
 Media platforms have little incentive to create content that challenges their audience to think differently about various issues.

-In 2018, we launched Ideapod Academy, our education arm providing online courses and eBooks that provide people with the knowledge and tools to escape from societal and educational conditioning so they can live meaningful lives on their own terms.
+In 2018, we launched Ideapod Academy, our education arm providing online workshops and eBooks that provide people with the knowledge and tools to escape from societal and educational conditioning so they can live meaningful lives on their own terms.
 Our Academy’s educational focus is guided by Rudá Iandê.

 In early 2019, we launched Ideapod Discussions, a new version of our social network.
 It’s a place where our community can come together and discuss the stories shared on the main site.